carey-suehs/GCD_Course_Project/README.md

 This section provides code for reading the "ttrain" subset tables into the R environment.
 Comments are provided for each element in the "train" directory.
 Other users will need to change directory calls to fit their needs.

-__________USE DESCRIPTIVE ACTIVITY NAMES
+__________USE DESCRIPTIVE ACTIVITY/VARIABLE NAMES

 Because I am frequently interrupted when coding, I prefer to change to descriptive labels or variables names right from the start of a project.
-This section provides code that changes non-informative integers corresponding to an activity to a vector of "strings" that clearly indicate the activity.
+This section provides code that changes non-informative integers corresponding to an activity to a vector of "strings" that clearly indicates the activity.
+Similarly, the "V1, V2, V3..." variables are renamed with informative names.
+As listed in the readme files that accompany the assignment dataset, these labels can be interpreted as follows: